aptima-ai/aptima_framework/docs/ten_framework/ten_manager/designer.md

 {% endcode %}

 If the `base-dir` is not specified, the current working directory will be used by default.
-Regardless, `base-dir` must be the base directory of a TEN app.
+Regardless, `base-dir` must be the base directory of a APTIMA app.

 The server starts on port 49483 by default, and you can interact with the designer using the following URL: